ploopyco/realm-generator/README.md

 ## A few notes on names

 In general, names were chosen that were easy to pronounce for a North American English native speaker.
 Furthermore, a lot of guesses were made about things that have to do with foreign historical civilisations; mistakes are certain to have been made.

+## A note to myself

+This is deployed via Render using [this fork](https://github.com/realm-generator-throw/realm-generator).*